Get a free, no obligation personal loan quote with rates as low as 9.99%

 Option 5.
 Ask Your Lender For Help

-A deed-in-lieu of foreclosure involves signing the deed to your home to your lender and in exchange are alleviated of your mortgage obligations.
-This might be beneficial for both you and your lender because it can help avoid foreclosure, which is a hassle for lenders.
+A deed-in-lieu of foreclosure involves signing over the deed to your home to your lender.
+In exchange, you are alleviated of your mortgage obligations.
+This can be beneficial for you and your lender because it can help avoid foreclosure, which is a hassle for lenders.

 How To Check If Your Mortgage Is Underwater?